redwoodjs/learn.redwoodjs.com/docs/tutorial2/role-based-authorization-control-rbac.md

 ### Add a Moderator

 Let's create a new user that will represent the comment moderator.
-You can use a completely different email address (if you have one), but if not you can use **The Plus Trick** to create a new, unique email address that is actually the same as your original email address!
+Since this is in development you can just make up an email address, but if you needed to this in a real system that verified email addresses you could use **The Plus Trick** to create a new, unique email address that is actually the same as your original email address!

 > The Plus Trick is a very handy feature of the email standard known as a "boxname", the idea being that you may have other incoming boxes besides one just named "Inbox" and by adding `+something` to your email address you can specify which box the mail should be sorted into.
 They don't appear to be in common use these days, but they are ridiculously helpful for us developers when we're constantly needing new email addresses for testing: it gives us an infinite number of *valid* email addresses—they all come to your regular inbox!
 >